Cinema Sizer.

 that has to sound right?

 Send the room dimensions, the intended use and any drawings.
-We will write back with a tier recommendation and an indicative budget within two working days.
+We will write back with a tier recommendation within two working days; pricing follows a written estimate after review.